EyeToy: Design

 The camera is mounted on a pivot, allowing for positioning.
 Focusing the camera is performed by rotating a ring around the lens.
 It comes with two LED lights on the front.
 A blue light turns on when the PS2 is on, indicating that it is ready to be used, while the red light flashes when there is insufficient light in the room.
 It also contains a built-in microphone.

 The original logo and product design for the camera was designed by Sony employee Oliver Wright.
 A second, newer model of the EyeToy was also made, but sports a smaller size and silver casing.
-Apart from smaller electronics, no internal improvements had been made to the new model, and it's functionality stayed the same as the old EyeToy.
+Apart from smaller electronics, no internal improvements had been made to the new model, and its functionality stayed the same as the old EyeToy.

 Use with personal computers

 Since the EyeToy is essentially a webcam inside a casing designed to match the PlayStation 2 and it uses a USB 1.1 protocol and USB plug, it is possible to make it work on other systems relatively easily.
-Drivers have been created to make it work with many computer operating systems, however, Linux is the only OS which has drivers installed yet no official drivers have been offered by Namtai, Logitech, or Sony for Microsoft Windows, macOS, or Linux.
-The type of driver required depends on the model of EyeToy camera.
+Drivers have been created to make it work with many computer operating systems, however, Linux is the only OS that has drivers installed yet no official drivers have been offered by Namtai, Logitech, or Sony for Microsoft Windows, macOS, or Linux.
+The type of driver required depends on the model of the EyeToy camera.
 There are three different models: